 - Stem cuttings

 A. Propagation via Rootball Division

-As the new plant obtained by rootball division possess well-developed root and shoots, the propagation becomes easier.
+The propagation becomes easier as the new plant obtained by rootball division possesses well-developed roots and shoots.

 B. Propagation via Stem Cutting